turtl/fdroid/app/assets/www/app/README.md

 ## Documentation

-If you're interested in how Turtl works, [check out the docs](https://turtl.it/docs).
+If you're interested in how Turtl works, [check out the docs](https://turtlapp.com/docs/).

 ## Building

 Turtl uses a makefile to generate itself.
-Here's a fw commands to get you started (this assumed you have Node.js/npm installed already):
+Here's a few commands to get you started (this assumes you have Node.js/npm installed already):

 ```bash
 mkdir turtl